COVID-19 Economic Response Plan

-The situation regarding COVID-19 is changing rapidly, this post is current as of March 27, 2020.
+The situation regarding COVID-19 is changing rapidly.
+This post is current as of April 20, 2020.

 The Government of Canada announced the first phase of its economic response plan on March 18, 2020.
-In the week that followed, the Government of Canada has made some changes and provided more details.
+In the weeks that have followed, the Government has made changes and additions to its plan and provided more details with respect to certain programs.
 This blog provides further information on some of the programs that might be useful to employers.

 Temporary Wage Subsidy